UPDATED: This safety advisory was updated on February 15, 2019.

-Thousands of migrants that are part of a caravan that departed San Pedro Sula in Honduras for the U.S. on October 13, 2018, are currently in southern Mexico.
-As the caravan attempts to cross Mexico, the risk increases for any journalists accompanying it.
+In October 2018, thousands of migrants travelled as part of a caravan that departed San Pedro Sula in Honduras for the U.S. As the caravan attempted to cross Mexico, the risk increased for any journalists accompanying it.

 Based on previous caravans, numbers may dwindle and individuals may take different routes to get to the U.S. However, migrants can be vulnerable to criminals and cartels--who kidnap, extort, and force vulnerable groups into prostitution and illegal activities--as well as law enforcement and migration officials.
 Human traffickers known as "Coyotes" are likely to be in close proximity to the caravan.
 The risk of physical violence and rape is high for migrants.
 Journalists accompanying them, particularly the local press, are potentially also exposed.

 Journalists who have covered the migrant caravan and continue to cover border issues are being targeted by police and immigration officials in the United States and Mexico, according to a February 8 report by The Intercept.
 Photographers are particularly at risk, and many have had their passports and travel documents photographed while working on the Mexican side of the U.S.-Mexico border, The Intercept reported.
 Photographers have also told CPJ that they were photographed by officials while working near the border.

 In addition to general harassment at the border, CPJ has documented cases of journalists being taken for secondary, and in many cases, invasive screening by U.S. Customs and Border Protection (CBP) at immigration checkpoints in the U.S. and other countries.
 Journalists who have reported on the migrant caravan have been refused entry back into Mexico.
 The Tijuana and San Diego border crossings have been particularly difficult for journalists.